PsionicAlch/byteforge/README.md

 ### Collection

-Collection provides a fluent, chainable API for performing functional-style operations like map, filter, and reduce on slices.
+`Collection` provides a fluent, chainable API for performing functional-style operations like map, filter, and reduce on slices.

 <details>
 <summary><strong>Collection</strong></summary>

-Collection is roughly based off Laravel's [Collections](https://laravel.com/docs/12.x/collections) package.
+`Collection` is roughly based off Laravel's [Collections](https://laravel.com/docs/12.x/collections) package.
 It's not as feature rich, so feel free to make any feature requests or send a pull request if you want to get your hands dirty.

-Honestly, I would **not** suggest using Collection in production yet.
+Honestly, I would **not** suggest using `Collection` in production yet.
 Because of the current [lack of generics for methods](https://github.com/golang/go/issues/49085), I had to use a lot of `any` and `reflect`.
-The code **looks pretty** when you chain a bunch of method calls together, and you can paint a really nice picture of how the data mutates over time —
-but I'd recommend sticking with [byteforge/functions/slices](#slices-map) instead.
+The code **looks pretty** when you chain a bunch of method calls together, and you can paint a really nice picture of how the data mutates over time, but I'd recommend sticking with [byteforge/functions/slices](#slices-map) instead.

-You won't get the pretty chainability or the smooth data flow, and you'll need intermediate variables,
-but you'll get **much better performance**, **full type safety** and **full IntelliSense support**.
+You won't get the pretty chainability or the smooth data flow, and you'll need intermediate variables, but you'll get **much better performance**, **full type safety** and **full IntelliSense support**.

 ```go
 import (